dongola7/n2ycr_chirp/README.md

 # Files and Contents

-* Simplex.csv - Common simplex frequencies that are good to have stored
+* [Simplex Frequencies](Simplex.csv) - Common simplex frequencies that are good to have stored
-* PreferredRepeaters.csv - Repeaters that generally have traffic and/or are used by local clubs
+* [Preferred Repeaters](PreferredRepeaters.csv) - Repeaters that generally have traffic and/or are used by local clubs
-* OtherRepeaters.csv - Other repeaters in and around NYC that sometimes have traffic
+* [Other Repeaters](OtherRepeaters.csv) - Other repeaters in and around NYC that sometimes have traffic
-* NotHamButCool.csv - Frequencies outside of the licensed ham bands that are still of interest (don't transmit here!)
+* [Not ham, but still cool](NotHamButCool.csv) - Frequencies outside of the licensed ham bands that are still of interest (don't transmit here!)

 # Contributing